mauricioabreu/sre-hands-on/README.md

 We use latency to measure the overall user experience.

-Slow responses will force users to leave our websites.
-And we don't want it.
+Slow responses will force users to leave our websites, and that's something we don't want.
 Availability is important.
-We wish our applications responding **HTTP 200 OK** but a good status can't come with a high latency.
-We don't want our applications responding fast **HTTP 5xx** errors in the same way we don't want **HTTP 2xx** taking 10 second to complete.
+We want our applications to respond with **HTTP 200 OK**, but a good status can't come with high latency.
+We don't want our applications to respond fast with **HTTP 5xx errors**, just as we don't want **HTTP 2xx** responses taking 10 seconds to complete.
 Keep in mind that slow errors are even worse than fast errors.

 Measuring latency is a real challenge.
-At a first glance, a good idea would be store every single response time, and then calculate the average time of all the requests.
-It turns out that it is not a good idea.
-Let's take a closer look on the following example:
+At first glance, it may seem like a good idea to store every single response time and then calculate the average time of all the requests.
+However, it turns out that this is not a good idea.
+Let's take a closer look at the following example: